CSS Inline Layout Module Level 3

 The fact that percentages compute to lengths is annoying.
 See also Issue 3118 and Issue 2165.

-Note: When text-box-edge is leading, the margins, borders, and padding of inline boxes do not affect the line box’s height calculation.
+Note: When line-fit-edge is leading, the margins, borders, and padding of inline boxes do not affect the line box’s height calculation.
 However, they are still rendered around these boxes.
 This means that if the size specified by line-height is less than the size of the box, backgrounds and borders can “bleed” into adjoining line boxes, potentially obscuring earlier content.

 5.2.
-Inline Box Edge Metrics: the text-box-edge property
+Text Edge Metrics: the line-fit-edge property

 Initial: leading